Lifestyle creep is a real thing!

 This happened for many people when the most recent tax changes happened.
 People found themselves with more money in each paycheck, but when taxes were due that their tax refund was smaller than expected.

-Dangers of Lifestyle Creep
+Signs of Lifestyle Creep to Avoid Lifestyle Inflation

 Increase of Debt